Supervising a Student Employee

 Evaluating a student

 - Evaluations are an important tool for students to obtain feedback on their work and to professionally grow.
 Whether a student was a star employee or needed performance coaching, evaluations help students understand their strengths and areas where they can/should develop.
 Supervisors are invited to fill out student evaluations each academic year towards the completion of a student’s time with the department.
 The Field Work Term and Career Development Office provides all student supervisors with access to an online evaluation form.
-When filled out, this form becomes viewable to all future campus supervisors considering that student and can be printed and given directly to a student for his/her review.
-Prompt completion of student evaluation forms insures future campus supervisors can review comments prior to making final hiring decisions.
+When filled out, this form becomes viewable to all future campus supervisors considering that student and can be printed and given directly to a student for their review.
+Prompt completion of student evaluation forms ensures future campus supervisors can review comments prior to making final hiring decisions.
 Supervisors wishing to view student evaluations prior to Fall 2013 can access them here.
-If you do not have access to this system, email email@example.com for assistance.
+If you do not have access to this system, email firstname.lastname@example.org for assistance.
 Supervisors wishing to view evaluations for Spring 2014 forward, can request access to a shared Google spreadsheet by contacting the Coordinator for Work Learning Opportunities.

 Bennington College is committed to a policy of nondiscrimination as defined under applicable state and federal laws, including but not limited to Title IX of the Education Amendments of 1972, which prohibits discrimination on the basis of sex in education programs and activities.
 The College does not discriminate in its programs and activities on the basis of race, color, age, sex, religion, disability, national or ethnic origin, sexual orientation, gender identity, HIV test, or any other legally protected status.
 Complaints of any type of unlawful discrimination that do not fall within the Sexual Harassment, Sexual Misconduct, Domestic Violence, Dating Violence, and Stalking Policies and Procedures should be directed Heather Faley, the director of Human Resources, whose office is located at Barn 102, whose telephone number is 802-440-4423, and whose email address is email@example.com.
 The director of Human Resources shall adjudicate any complaint of unlawful discrimination in a prompt and equitable manner, which will permit the complainant to make a written submission, to respond to any submission by the person complained against, to be given a written decision by the director of Human Resources, and to take a written appeal to the vice president for finance and administration, whose decision, which will be rendered in writing, will be final.
 Except in extraordinary circumstances, such grievance shall be determined by the director of Human Resources within 60 days of the filing of the complaint.